Dlackware/dlackware/README.md

 It will take some time to download the dependencies on first run.

+3. Copy `etc/dlackware.yaml.new` to `etc/dlackware.yaml` - here you have some
-3. See `dlackware.yaml` in the root directory for configuration options.
+configuration options.

+4. Clone Gnome repository with all submodules into `/opt/dlackware-scripts/gnome` (the directory can be changed in `etc/dlackware.yaml`).

-4. Run:
+5. Run:

 ```shell
 stack exec dlackware -- build